-The two full immersion simulations in Part B of the FIMC exam involve a critically injured or ill adult or child in a simulated pre-hospital setting.
+The two full immersion simulations in Part B of the FIMC exam involve a critically injured or ill adult or child in a simulated pre-hospital and emergency inter-facility transfer setting.
 The clinical equipment available for these simulations is identical to that used across the FIMC OSPEs and is standardised across examination diets and made available in advance (as per section 4 above).
 The expected clinical course is determined prior to the assessment and is related to specified elements of the curriculum.
-Each simulation is marked independently by two assessors using a marking sheet with marks available for underpinning knowledge, technical skills and non-technical skills relevant to the simulation and the expected clinical course.
-The marking sheets indicate whether the relevant elements were demonstrated in a manner which reflected predetermined criteria for acceptable practice.
+Each simulation is marked by a minimum of two assessors using a marking sheet with marks available for underpinning knowledge, technical skills and non-technical skills relevant to the simulation and the expected clinical course.
+The marking sheets indicate whether the relevant elements were demonstrated in a manner which reflected pre-determined criteria for acceptable practice.